 10. Last – and most — formal attention to ethics in the workplace is the right thing to do.

 Mark Pastin, in The Hard Problems of Management: Gaining the Ethics Edge (Jossey-Bass, 1986), provides the following four principles for highly ethical organizations:

-3. Responsibility is individual rather than collective, with individuals assuming personal responsibility for actions of the organization.
-These organizations’ groundrules mandate that individuals are responsible to themselves.
+3. Responsibility is individual rather than collective, with individuals assuming personal responsibility for the actions of the organization.
+These organizations’ ground rules mandate that individuals are responsible for themselves.

 4. They see their activities in terms of purpose.
 This purpose is a way of operating that members of the organization highly value.
-And purpose ties the organization to its environment.
+Purpose ties the organization to its environment.

 1. There exists a clear vision and picture of integrity throughout the organization.

 2. The vision is owned and embodied by top management, over time.

 3. The reward system is aligned with the vision of integrity.

 4. Policies and practices of the organization are aligned with the vision; no mixed messages.

 5. It is understood that every significant management decision has ethical value dimensions.